Ricky Foley: Early life

-College career
+University career

 Foley played in college for York University.
 In his senior year, Foley was a Second team CIS All Canadian and during his college career with the Lions, he was twice named to ALL OUA honours.

 Professional career

+Baltimore Ravens

+Foley signed with the Baltimore Ravens on May 12, 2006.
+He was released on June 15, 2006.

-BC Lions
+BC Lions (first stint)

-Since joining the BC Lions in 2006, Foley had served as a situational pass rusher but with the departure of Cam Wake following the 2008 BC Lions season, Foley earned the starting defensive end position.
+When he joined the BC Lions in 2006, Foley had served as a situational pass rusher but with the departure of Cam Wake following the 2008 BC Lions season, Foley earned the starting defensive end position.
 In 2009, Foley had his first career start at defensive end and subsequently started all 18 games that season, registering 51 defensive tackles, 12 quarterback sacks, and four tackles for a loss.
 He also had a total of two sacks in the Lions' two playoff games.
 At the end of the season, Foley won the CFL's Most Outstanding Canadian Award.

 Seattle Seahawks

 Foley signed with the Seattle Seahawks on February 13, 2010.
 He was waived on August 30.